Judaism and politics: American Civil War

 During the American Civil War, Jews were divided in their views of slavery and abolition.
 Prior to 1861, there were virtually no rabbinical sermons on slavery.
 The silence on this issue was probably a result of fear that the controversy would create conflict within the Jewish community.
 Some Jews owned slaves or traded them.
 Most southern Jews supported slavery, and few Northern Jews were abolitionists, seeking peace and remaining silent on the subject of slavery.
 America's largest Jewish community, New York's Jews, were "overwhelmingly pro-southern, pro-slavery, and anti-Lincoln in the early years of the war".
 However, eventually, they began to lean politically toward Abraham Lincoln's Republican party and emancipation.

+Swedish born-rabbi Morris Jacob Raphall was one of the most vocal Jewish supporters of the institution of slavery.
+Mordecai Manuel Noah was against the expansion of slavery initially, but later became an opponent of emancipation.
+Isaac Mayer Wise followed a policy of silence on the issue when the war broke out.
+Wise was a supporter of the Democratic Party, pro-slavery at that time.
+Ernestine Rose was one Jewish opponent of slavery, as was Bernhard Felsenthal.
+Moses Mielziner opposed slavery on a Jewish religious argument, arguing that Mosaic law maintained a compassionate view toward the slave.
+Rabbi David Einhorn also invoked Jewish values against slavery.
+Rose and Einhorn were threatened with tar and feathering.

 20th and 21st centuries

 While earlier Jewish immigrants tended to be politically conservative, the wave of Eastern European Jews starting in the early 1880s, were generally more liberal or left-wing, and became the political majority.
 For most of the 20th century since 1936, the vast majority of Jews in the United States have been aligned with the Democratic Party.
-Many religious supporters of the Jewish left have argued that left-wing values vis-à-vis social justice can be traced to Jewish religious texts, including the Tanakh and later texts, which include a strong endorsement of hospitality to "the stranger" and the principle of redistribution of wealth in the biblical idea of Jubilee – as well as a tradition of challenging authority, as exemplified by the biblical prophets.
+Supporters of the Jewish left have argued that left-wing values vis-à-vis social justice can be traced to Jewish religious texts, including the Tanakh and later texts, which include a strong endorsement of hospitality to "the stranger" and the principle of redistribution of wealth – as well as a tradition of challenging authority, as exemplified by the biblical prophets.

 American rabbinic leaders who have advanced a progressive political agenda grounded in Jewish principles have included: